"

 Platinum Rule: Treat others the way they want to be treated.

 Life is full of decisions.
-From small ones like what shoes you’re going to wear to go on a walk to large ones like potentially moving to a different state to get a job.
-What makes things a bit more complicated about decision making is that so many of the good, bad, and neutral consequences of the decisions you are asked to make are not isolated to just you.
-Rather, they’re wrapped up in interdependent, or, multiply connected, relationships to other people, ideas about yourself, and frameworks for how society functions.
-For instance, if you decide to go on a walk and wear flip flops but it’s snowing out your feet are going to get really, really cold.
-Now, at first this seemingly impacts just you and your feet.
+From small ones, like what shoes you’re going to wear to go on a walk, to large ones, like potentially moving to a different state to get a job.
+What makes things a bit more complicated about decision-making is that so many of the consequences—whether good, bad, and neutral—of the decisions you are asked to make are not isolated to just you.
+Rather, the consequences of your decisions are wrapped up in interdependent, or, multiply connected, relationships to other people, ideas about yourself, and frameworks for how society functions.
+For instance, if you decide to go on a walk and wear flip-flops but it’s snowing out, your feet are going to get really, really cold.
+Now, at first, this seemingly impacts just you and your feet.
 However, let’s say you rent an apartment with your friends.
 And your decision to wear flip flops for a walk in the snow means your feet hurt, impacting your ability to work your job at Fazoli’s.
 You now have to take two weeks off of work.
-This two week break means you don’t have enough rent money.
+This two-week break means you don’t have enough rent money.
 Not being able to pay your share of rent means you and your roommates are at risk of being evicted.
-So, at first a personal decision can feel and be isolated.
-Sometimes, however, the decisions you make have broader consequences than originally imagined.
+So, at first, a personal decision can seem isolated; however, sometimes the decisions you make have broader consequences than originally imagined.

 Many people make decisions based on their personal circumstances, histories, and views of the world.
-Infused into decision making processes are ethics.
+Infused into decision-making processes are ethics.
 Ethics is concerned with evaluation of human actions as right and wrong.
-Understanding ethics involves understanding and comparing theories, or a way of thinking, that describe and justify right and wrong actions and ethical claims.
+Understanding ethics involves understanding and comparing theories, or ways of thinking, that describe and justify right and wrong actions and ethical claims.
 As you just read, an individual’s actions do not occur in isolation but within a social context.
 Specifically, no individual is outside of a relationship with society.
 So, there is a fuzzy boundary between ethics and social and political codes of conduct.
 Thinking about social and political codes of conduct means exploring the values related to groups of individuals, from small communities to larger nations.
 What makes a society good, what makes a government legitimate, what is the relationship between the individual and society/government?
-A lot of these questions include evaluating fairness, justice, human rights, and the responsibilities of government that have no easy answers.
-It is about arguments; it is about thinking and reasoning; it is about human conduct and how humans do or do not want to show up to support one another.
+Many of these questions, which include evaluating fairness, justice, human rights, and the responsibilities of government, have no easy answers.
+Engaging with these types of questions is about arguments; it is about thinking and reasoning; it is about human conduct and how humans do or do not want to show up to support one another.

 Learning Objectives